mubaris/curiosity/README.md

 ## What you need

 You need to submit Github Token to access Github API.
+Generate your token here: https://github.com/settings/tokens

 ## Tools I used